Beach music: Origins: 1950s

+1960s–1970s

-Among the most popular and influential R&B artists who produced "beach records" in the 1950s and 1960s were the Dominoes, the Drifters, the Clovers, Maurice Williams and the Zodiacs, the Tams, the Tymes, the Temptations, the Four Tops, Brenton Wood, the Capitols, the Marvellows, The Swingin' Medallions, the Casinos, and the Chairmen of the Board.
+Among the most popular and influential R&B artists who produced "beach records" in the 1950s and 1960s were the Dominoes, the Drifters, the Clovers, Maurice Williams and the Zodiacs, the Tams, the Tymes, the Platters, the Temptations, the Four Tops, Brenton Wood, the Capitols, the Marvelows, The Swingin' Medallions, The Reflections, Clarence Carter, the Casinos, and the Chairmen of the Board.
 Beginning in the 1960s, pop soul records that had the right tempo came to be included within the beach music genre.
-Among the best-known examples are "It will Stand" by the Showmen, "Ms.Grace" by the Tymes, "One Mint Julep" by the Clovers, "My Girl" by the Temptations(1965) and "Build Me Up Buttercup" by UK pop soul group the Foundations(1968).
-While some of the "beach hits" by these artists appeared on the R&B and rock and roll charts nationally, a great many of them were "B-sides"—or even more obscure recordings that never charted at all.
+Among the best-known examples are "It will Stand" by the Showmen, "So Much in Love" by the Tymes", "My Girl" by the Temptations (1965) and "Build Me Up Buttercup" by UK pop soul group the Foundations (1968).
+While some of the "beach hits" by these artists appeared on the R&B and rock and roll charts nationally, a great many of them were "B-sides"— or even more obscure recordings that never charted at all.
 With this penchant for obscure R&B, especially from the 1960s, beach music has much in common with the northern soul phenomenon in the UK, and perhaps even more with the popcorn sound in Belgium.

-Transition and renewal: mid-1960s to early 1970s

-Another wave of artists, known today as the "beach bands" came into prominence in the mid-1960s to early 1970s, heavily influenced by the sound of Motown and the other prominent R&B labels of the day such as Atlantic Records, Stax, etc. These included the nationally-charting groups The Swingin' Medallions, The O'Kaysions, The Tassels, and Bill Deal and the Rhondels.
+Another wave of artists, known today as the "beach bands" came into prominence in the mid-1960s to early 1970s, heavily influenced by the sound of Motown and the other prominent R&B labels of the day such as Atlantic Records, Stax, etc. These included the nationally-charting groups The Swingin' Medallions (South Carolina), The O'Kaysions (North Carolina), and Bill Deal and the Rhondels (Virginia).
 This wave of primarily white R&B artists was part of a strong but nationally short-lived musical trend known as blue-eyed soul.
+The Tymes gained UK hit "Ms Grace" in 1975.
+By the late 1970s, The Trammps, Tavares, and Jimmy Buffett were popular in the beach music scene.